bcso/LeagueFetch/README.md

 ```

 ### Finding match history
 Find a list of your last 10 most recent match histories and the corresponding duration.
-This is used mainly for development purposes - ID's are unique and can be used to find more detailed match details.
+This is used mainly for development purposes - ID's are unique and can be used to find more match details.

 ```
 $ python main.py